mika-s/mika-s.github.io/_posts/2019-05-27-notes-on-70-761-Querying-Data-with-Transact-SQL.markdown

 Triggers should not be used for ordinary integrity checks.
 Native constraints (check constraint, uniqueness, etc.) should be used instead.
 This is because triggers have a performance overhead.

+Types of triggers:

+- AFTER: starts after the execution that fired the trigger.
+After constraints.
+Will not be fired if the execution failed.
+- INSTEAD OF: starts before the execution that fired the trigger.
+- CLR triggers: written in .NET languages.
+Not part of the syllabus.
+- Logon triggers: run when a user session is established.
+Not part of the syllabus.

+Example:

 ```sql
 CREATE TRIGGER dbo.accounts_trgi ON dbo.accounts AFTER INSERT
 AS